bowguy-tech/Hodnoceni-obedu/README.md

 Follow these steps to set up the project:

 1. **Set up the Database**
-   - Import the provided database export file into your MySQL server.
+   - Import the provided database export file from */db* into your MySQL server.

 2. **Set up the Node.js API on the Server**
-   - Navigate to the backend folder.
+   - Navigate to the backend */api* folder.
    - Install dependencies:
      ```bash
      npm install